Constitution of the Senate of the Faculty

 ARTICLE IV: AMENDMENTS

-This Constitution may be amended by a majority of those voting at a meeting of the Faculty.
-Amendments may be submitted by vote of the Senate of the Faculty or by petition of any ten faculty members of professorial rank, and they must be circulated to the faculty at least seven-ten days in advance of the meeting at which they are to be considered.
+This Constitution may be amended by a majority of those voting at a meeting of the Eligible Faculty.
+Amendments may be submitted by vote of the Senate or by petition of any ten Faculty members of professorial rank, and they must be circulated to the Faculty at least one week prior to the meeting at which they are to be considered.

 MOTION ADOPTED BY THE GENERAL FACULTY, JANUARY 1971

 Amended: May 1989, August 1990, August 1995, May 2000, April 2001, November 2002, October 2004, November 2007, November 2009, May 2016, August 2018.